naeayedea/keith/README.md

 ## User Facing Changes

 ### Command Aliases
-    commands can now easily be aliased thanks to the new MultiMap class,
+    commands can now easily be aliased thanks to the new MultiMap class, not yet usable through commands

 ### New Commands
     echo: bot will repeat anything passed to it via the command - only for users with higher access level
+    invite: command to create bot invite now added - don't know why it was left so late
+    servericon: similar to avatar but for servers

 ### Improved Commands